-His Applied Kinesiology background had a lot of influence, and Hancock created an adjunct to his courses to deal with environmental factors like shoes and eyeglasses.
-His course focused on helping clients deal with badly fit eyeglasses, inappropriate shoes, unhelpful attitudes, even fabrics that created problems.
+Applied Kinesiology had a lot of influence, and Hancock created an adjunct to his courses to deal with environmental factors like shoes and eyeglasses.
+His course focused on helping clients deal with badly fit eyeglasses, inappropriate shoes, unhelpful attitudes, and even fabrics that created problems.

 Hancock’s wife, Flo Barber, was an integral part of the development of this approach.
 She developed a technique called Facilitated Pathways Intervention.
 It treats musculoskeletal dysfunctions through myofascial techniques on the head and neck.